 As a result, the cost once again had to come from the landlord’s pocket.

-Following Brexit (and more recently, the global pandemic) travelling abroad for weekend breaks for many of us has been sidelined.
-Instead, we’re opting for the staycation.
-More and more, Brits are staying UK-bound for their short trips, exploring the delights of British beaches, countryside and cities.
+Following Brexit (and more recently, the global pandemic 😬) travelling abroad for weekend breaks for many people was sidelined.
+Instead, we opted for the staycation.
+More and more Brits stayed UK-bound for their short trips, exploring the delights of British beaches, countryside and cities.

-With the increased tax implications of buy-to-let properties, it’s not surprising that landlords are considering this trend a fresh opportunity.
+With the increased tax implications of buy-to-let properties, it’s not surprising that landlords considered this trend a fresh opportunity.

 And that leads nicely onto the next point.
 Airbnb!
-The popularity of the platform as an easy (well, relatively) money-making tool has not gone unnoticed.
+The popularity of the platform as a money-making tool has not gone unnoticed.

 We couldn’t make this list without mentioning the elephant in every room.
 The COVID-19 pandemic.
-Whilst the ramifications have hit the sharing economy (e.g. Airbnb) especially hard, the prevalence of staycations are even easier to get involved in.
-And this will only increase if tourism abroad continues to be restricted.
+Whilst the ramifications hit the sharing economy (e.g. Airbnb) especially hard, the prevalence of staycations were even easier to get involved in.
+And this only increased with restrictions on tourism abroad.

-That said, Airbnb hosts have ironically faced the opposite issue to landlords.
-Many are turning to the live-in-landlord short-term let to supplement their income after four months of lockdown.
+That said, Airbnb hosts ironically faced the opposite issue to landlords.
+Many are turned to the live-in-landlord short-term let to supplement their income after months of lockdown.

 Read more about this here.

-In December 2019, the government announced a potential end to unfair evictions of tenants.
+In the 2022/23 parliamentary session, the government will introduce a Bill that will put an end to unfair evictions of tenants.
 Landlords may no longer be able to evict their tenants at short notice, and without good reason.
 They are also known as “no-fault evictions”.

 Whilst this is an undoubtedly positive step for renters’ security, it’s not necessarily for landlords.
 For those that handle long-term lets, they could end up left with bad tenants who damage the property or often don’t pay their rent on time.
 And this is a position that many landlords don’t want to risk facing.